 The steward shrugged.
 “Well, we can’t very well have our taxmen thinking themselves poor and unliked, can we?
-Sirs, all, rise.
-Please approach the Silver Throne.”
+Sirs, all, rise, and approach the Silver Throne.”

 What could you be doing, princess?
 Zur thought.
 Taxmen traded glances nervously.
-They shuffled around the counting table and congregated before the first stair.
+They shuffled around the counting table, congregated before the first stair.

 Lorana stood with her back to the throne.
-“Kneel,” she instructed them.
-The men took knees, some slower than others.
-“Sirs,” she began crisply, “by the power vested in me, as the steward of these Silver Walls in the king’s absence, I hereby name you justices of the peace.
+“Kneel,” she instructed them, and they did, some slower than others.
+“Sirs, as steward of these Silver Walls, in the king’s absence, I name you justices of the peace in this kingdom.
 As sheriffs, you are bound to your lords, but as justices you shall be bound to me.
-I charge you with the collection of the king’s due and the enforcement of his will.
-You will not serve two roles for the same wages, but for ten times what your lords each pay you.”
+I charge you with collection of the king’s due and enforcement of his will.
+You shall not serve two roles for the same wages, but for ten times what your lords pay you.”

 Zur gasped with the taxmen.
-Hanor looked left and right, incredulous, as if he had been threatened with a cell in the Red Tower.
+Hanor looked left and right, incredulous, as if he’d been threatened with a Tower cell.
 “Your highness, this is, um, most unexpected.
-The state of our—I mean, what I mean is, perhaps we could speak—“
+The state of—I mean, what I mean is, perhaps we could speak—“

-“No need,” the stone maiden said in a voice that brooked no more argument.
+“No need,” the stone maiden said in a voice that brooked no dissent.
 “We’ll pay them from the king’s due they’ve brought us today.”

 Serve as both sheriffs and justices?
 And receive wages from the Walls?
-Zur wondered, puzzled.
-That was sure to anger lords jealous of their power . . . and could work, if the justices began to value the crown’s wages over what their lieges paid them.
+Zur wondered.
+That was sure to anger lords jealous of their power . . . and could work, if the justices began to value the crown’s monies over what their lieges paid them.

-It was clever, and none at all surprising to Zur when it concerned Lorana Eddenhold.
+It was clever, and none at all surprising to Zuran when it concerned Lorana Eddenhold.

 The steward signaled the sentry guards, and three took turns laying their swords on each sheriff’s shoulders.
 “Rise, justices of the king’s peace,” she said after their oaths.
-“Do you swear to serve the king?”
+“Do you swear to serve my father, King Hexar?”

-They swore loudly, proudly, as one.
+They swore to serve the king, loudly, proudly, as one.
 “The Head speaks,” Lorana declared in the old tradition.